ent/ent/examples/viewschema/README.md

 The second approach is to define an `ent.View` but keep its definition and creation externally using the Atlas `composite_schema` data source (see `examples/viewcomposite` for more information).

-The big advantage of this example approach is that the `CREATE VIEW` correctness is checked during migration and not during queries.
+The main advantage of this example approach is that the `CREATE VIEW` correctness is checked during migration and not during queries.
 For example, if one of the `ent.Field`s defined in your ent/schema does not exist in your SQL definition, PostgreSQL will return the following error: